ClementFritz/FinTechMVP/README.md

 #### `cancelOrder() public`

 Allows the buyer to cancel the order before it is confirmed or funds are transferred.
-Emits the `OrderCancelled` event.
+Sends any remaining funds back to the buyer and emits the OrderCancelled event.

 ### Usage Instructions